ncksllvn/portfolio/improvements-to-the-vagov-front-end-build/readme.md

 <details><summary>Refactored GraphQL pattern</summary>

+The code snippet below illustrates how the `office` article-type is wrapped into its own `nodeQuery` so that it can be executed standalone.

 ![Code snippet of the query for article-type "office"](./files/graphql-refactored-query.png)

+The code snippet below illstrates the collection of GraphQL queries for fetching all types of articles.
+You can see the GraphQL query from the previous example included in the collection under the name `GetNodeOffices`.

 ![Code snippet showing the collection of GraphQL queries](./files/graphql-refactored-query-list.png)

 </details>